Preparing For Your Move

-- Double check closets, drawers, shelves, attic and garage to be sure they are empty.
+- Double-check your closets, drawers, shelves, attic, and garage to be sure they are empty.

-- Carry important documents, currency and jewelry yourself, or use registered mail.
+- Transport any important documents, money, and jewelry yourself (or use registered mail).

-- Revise your will and other legal papers to avoid longer probate and higher legal fees.
+- Revise your will and other legal papers with your current information to avoid longer probate and higher legal fees.

-- Keep the following supplies handy for packing: Boxes, marking pen, bubble wrap, newspaper, tissue, packing tape, scissors, tape measure.
+- Keep boxes, marking pens, bubble wrap, newspaper, tissue paper, packing tape, scissors, and a tape measure on hand.

-- Use strong boxes and containers that can be secured tightly.
-Purchase special boxes for dishes, wardrobe and other special items.
+- Use durable boxes and containers that can be secured tightly.
+Purchase special boxes for dishes and wardrobe items.

-- Pack audio-video equipment in their original boxes.
+- Pack audio-video equipment in their original boxes, if you have them.
 Label cables and tighten transit screws.
 If removing screws, tape them to the objects they are removed from.

 - Avoid loading more than 50 pounds into one box.

-- Label each box and indicate the following: (a) Which room it should go in (b) Whether it is fragile (c) If it should be loaded last so it will be unloaded first.
+- Label each box indicating which room it should go in, whether it is fragile, and if it should be loaded last so that it will be unloaded first.

-- Cushion contents with packing material such as bubble wrap, newspaper or tissue.
+- Cushion the inside of your boxes with bubble wrap, newspaper, or tissue.
 Save room by using towels and blankets to wrap fragile items.

-- Have rugs and draperies cleaned before moving and leave them in wrappings for the move.
+- Have rugs and curtains cleaned ahead of time and leave them wrapped for the move.

 - Carry all valuables with you.

 - Check with your local U.S. Department of Agriculture for regulations regarding moving plants from one state to another.
-Many states have restrictions on certain plants to prevent importing bugs or pests that can destroy valuable cash crops.
+(Some states have restrictions on certain plants to prevent importing bugs or pests that can destroy crops.)